• About

 14 Thursday Aug 2014

-Posted by is this anything in autism, quotation, twitter tweets
+Posted autism, quotation, twitter tweets

 acceptance, autism, black swan, both, compassion, death, empathy, grace, Hannah, happiness, illusion, imbalance, letting go, loss, motherhood, Nassim Nicholas Taleb, play, quotation, randomness, surrender, transience, tweet, union, yin yang, zen